-- 1) A higher standard deduction if your child was blind, - 2) Deduction for penalty on early withdrawal of your child's savings, and - Itemized deductions (such as your child's investment expenses or charitable contributions).
+- 1) The higher standard deduction for a blind child. - 2) The deduction for a penalty on an early withdrawal of your child's savings. - Itemized deductions (such as your child's investment expenses or charitable contributions).

 Deductible investment interest.
 If you use Form 8814, your child's investment income is considered your investment income.
 To figure the limit on your deductible investment interest, add the investment income to yours.
 However, if your child received capital gain distributions or Alaska Permanent Fund dividends, see chapter 3 of Publication 550, Investment Income and Expenses, for information about how to figure the limit.